Mental Health and Substance Use Disorders in Teens and Young Adults

-If you're experiencing suicidal thoughts, please know that help is always available.
-For immediate support, visit your local emergency department or crisis center, or call one of the following resources: The National Suicide Prevention Lifeline (Dial 988) or (1-800-273-8255) or The Crisis Text Line (text HOME to 741741).
+If you’re experiencing suicidal thoughts, please know that help is always available.
+For immediate support, visit your local emergency department or crisis center, or call one of the following resources: The National Suicide Prevention Lifeline (1-800-273-8255) or The Crisis Text Line (text HOME to 741741).

-Cognitive behavioral therapy (CBT), in particular, is considered to be an effective treatment for substance use disorders and their co-occurring mental health conditions, including major depression and anxiety disorders.
+Cognitive-behavioral therapy (CBT), in particular, is considered to be an effective treatment for substance use disorders and their co-occurring mental health conditions—such as major depression and anxiety disorders.

-Research also suggests that social support can help to heal and reduce loneliness, while combating the shame surrounding substance abuse.
+Social support can also help to heal and reduce loneliness, while combating the shame surrounding substance abuse.
 Group therapy and family therapy facilitate open communication and help nurture healthy relationships, while support groups offer a chance to meet other people facing the same challenges.
 Some examples of support groups include: